Can You Mix Delta-9 Gummies With Alcohol? (The Real Risks)

 Check out our expertly vetted list of the Best Delta-9 Gummies.

-2. Swap the Edible for a THC Drink
+2. Swap the alcohol for a THC Drink

-If you are at a party and you just really want the social ritual of holding a cold beverage, don’t mix a gummy with a beer.
-Instead, drink a Delta-9 Seltzer.
-It hits faster, feels highly social, and leaves you with zero hangover the next morning.
+If you are at a party and you just really want the social ritual of holding a cold beverage, try a Delta-9 Seltzer.
+It kicks in faster, feels relaxing and social, and leaves you with zero hangover the next morning.

 Find your perfect alcohol replacement on our list of the Best Delta-9 Drinks.